telefonicaid/perseo-fe/documentation/plain_rules.md

 ### HTTP request action

-Makes an HTTP request to an URL specified in `url` inside `parameters`, sending a body built from `template`.
+Makes an HTTP request to a URL specified in `url` inside `parameters`, sending a body built from `template`.
 The `parameters` field can specify

 -   method: _optional_, HTTP method to use, POST by default